ludomorellato/nicepy/README.md

-Two cycles of the algorithm turned the 14 regions of the input into 30 regions, every one of them a bigon or a square. `out.txt` holds the nicefied diagram, the diagram after each cycle, and — for a tangle diagram — the input string for the `PQM.m` Mathematica package that computes the invariant.
+Two cycles of the algorithm turned the 14 regions of the input into 30 regions, every one of them a bigon or a square. `out.txt` holds the nicefied diagram, the diagram after each cycle, and, for a tangle diagram, the input string for the `PQM.m` Mathematica package that computes the invariant.

 Four more examples live in `inputs/`, and what each should produce is committed under